samirspatel/open-social/.github/SECURITY.md

 - Minor configuration issues
 - Non-security bugs with security implications

-## 🛠️ Security Best Practices
+##  Security Best Practices

 ### **For Users**
 - **Review Permissions**: Understand what access GitSocial requests
-- **Monitor Repositories**: Check your social-data repository for unexpected changes
+- **Monitor Repositories**: Check your open-social-data repository for unexpected changes
 - **Secure Authentication**: Use strong passwords and 2FA on GitHub
 - **Regular Backups**: Keep backups of your social data